Halibut is our favourite fish.

 and the steaks are now 3.99 – 100g or just over $18.00 a pound.

-enough soda water to make a thin batter.
+Add enough beer to make a thin batter.

 I haven't had much luck with Halibut but after looking at yous and seeing the sheen on the inside, I know why – I've been over cooking it.